 What about attacks on 192.168.1.1 ?

 Increased resilience does not come for free and the involvement of neighbours opens the possibility for new attacks.
 The impact of, and defenses against such attacks are discussed, with respect to passive and active attackers.

 A passive attacker can either randomly or selectively compromise a fraction of nodes, extract all their keys, and access the relayed communication, but the compromised nodes do not misbehave in the protocol execution.

-- An attacker may try to selectively capture nodes based on the knowledge of their IDs in order to obtain most keys for its forged node ID – as described in Section 2.1.5, actual IDs of nodes distributed in the first round can be kept secret just between a node and its direct neighbours, never transmitted over a non-encrypted channel.
+- may try to selectively capture nodes based on the knowledge of their IDs in order to obtain most keys for its forged node ID – as described in Section 2.1.5, actual IDs of nodes distributed in the first round can be kept secret just between a node and its direct neighbours, never transmitted over a non-encrypted channel.

-- An attacker will use a node with a random forged ID – based on previous analytical results, a group of nodes will have a very high probability of sharing at least one key that the attacker does not know and thus also a very high probability of detecting cheating.
+- will use a node with a random forged ID – based on previous analytical results, a group of nodes will have a very high probability of sharing at least one key that the attacker does not know and thus also a very high probability of detecting cheating.

-- An attacker will try to generate a random forged ID, for which he knows most of the keys (for feasibility evaluation – see Section 2.3.1, Lemma 2 – results for 200 keys in a ring show that such attack is computationally infeasible even when the attacker knows 1/3 of the initial key pool.)
+- will try to generate a random forged ID, for which he knows most of the keys (for feasibility evaluation – see Section 2.3.1, Lemma 2 – results for 200 keys in a ring show that such attack is computationally infeasible even when the attacker knows 1/3 of the initial key pool.)